grafana/mimir/pkg/scheduler/DESIGN.md

 the round-robin algorithm could only select the ingester queue from the child queue nodes for `tenant-1`, overriding the intended progression of the query component round-robin.

-#### Failure 2: Inability to Prevent Processing Time Dominance by Slow Queries (major)
+#### Limitation 2 (major): Inability to Prevent Processing Time Dominance by Slow Queries

 A vanilla round-robin algorithm does not sufficiently guard against a high-latency component saturating all or nearly all connections with requests in flight in the slow component.
 Despite rotating which query component is dequeued for, utilization of the querier-worker connection pool as measured by inflight query processing time will grow asymptotically to be dominated by the slow query component.

-### Phase 2: Query Component Selection to Solve Processing Time Dominance by Slow Queries
+### Solution 2: Query Component Selection to Solve Processing Time Dominance by Slow Queries

+Limitation 1 was addressed by inverting the decision hierarchy of the two queue selection algorithms in the tree.

+Limitation 2 required more analysis and a new approach to the query component selection.

 #### Modeling the Problem

-To demonstrate the issue, we can simplify the system to two query components and four querier connections.
+To demonstrate the issue, we simplify the system to two query components and four querier connections.
 Queries to the "slow" query component take 8 ticks to process while queries to the "fast" query component take 1 tick.
 The round-robin selection advances from fast to slow or vice versa with each dequeue.